thupchnsky/PoincareLinearClassification/README.md

 **Figure 3.** Averaged number of updates for the Poincaré second-order perceptron (S-perceptron) and Poincaré perceptron for a varying margin ε and fixed (N, d) = (10<sup>4</sup>, 10).
 Bold numbers indicate the best results, with the maximum number of updates over 20 runs shown in parenthesis.

 ### SVM
-Our results about accuracy and time complexity w.r.t svm are shown in the following table.
+Our results about accuracy and time complexity w.r.t SVM are shown in the following table.

 ![Image info](./figs/svm_table.png)

 **Figure 4.** Performance of the convex Poincaré SVM algorithm.

-# How to use our codes
+Bold numbers indicate the best results.

+# Usage

+### Perceptron

 The Jupyter notebook `HP_single_exp.ipynb` contains a demo to run our hyperbolic perceptron algorithms, hyperbolic perceptron from [7] and Euclidean perceptron on synthetic data with visualization.

-To reproduce our experiments
+To reproduce our experiments on synthetic data
 ```
-python Synthetic_exp.py --savepath [your saving path]
+python synthetic_exp.py --savepath=[your saving path]
 ```
 The experimental setting that can be changed are listed as follows: \
 --N: Number of points (default: 100000) \